Learn to say the Aramaic Prayer of Jesus

 - The pronunciation of the Aramaic Prayer of Jesus, in a dialect that combines both of the major current Aramaic pronunciations with a “tablespoon” of the ancient Hebrew intonation that Yeshua may have used, is now available online.
 The sound files in mp3 format can be downloaded, allowing one to learn the prayer at home.
 The links are below.

 - The Prayers of the Cosmos teaching CD uses advanced language education technology to allow one to learn both Yeshua’s prayer and his Beatitude sayings from Matthew in Aramaic.
 Use it for 15 minutes a day and you will learn the prayer in 40 days.
-This CD is available from Abwoon Resource Center for $15 plus shipping.
-Visit the Abwoon online shop to order the CD.
+Visit the Abwoon online shop to download all of the audio files, which include melodies for each line of the prayer and Beatitudes.

 The Prayer of Jesus in Aramaic (“The Lord’s Prayer”)